-We intend to provide A level and equivalent courses that would enable the majority of our students who wished to stay on at our school with the options and pathways they need to go on to Higher Education.
-We would do this as part of the local post 16 partnership and expect that some courses might be provided by other schools and colleges just as we might provide specialist courses to students at other schools.
+We provide A level and equivalent courses that enable the majority of our students who wish to stay on or join our Sixth Form with the options and pathways they need to go on to Higher Education.

 Choosing the right courses is clearly crucial to success in the Sixth Form.
 For some of you this will be easy, as your talents lie in a particular area of the curriculum.
 For others, there could be a range of subjects, all of which appeal to you.

 When you choose St Andrew the Apostle Sixth Form, or perhaps just considering it, a member of staff will talk with you about your higher education and career aspirations.
 They will then advise you about suitable courses in the Sixth Form.

 If you have a particular university course in mind, then look at the entry requirements to help you make an informed choice.
 Remember too that some courses are so over-subscribed that even having three A grades might not be enough to secure a place, so choosing a subject which you like, but don’t usually score very highly in, could damage your chances of getting in.